Castux/vtt/README.md

 ```

 You can now run the server with `./luvit main.lua`, and web clients pointed to `http://127.0.0.1:8080/`.
 The web clients are currently hard coded to use the "test" room.
 The server does not have room persistency yet.

+## Status

+This stayed at the proof of concept stage, as the main development went with other architectural choices.

+See the https://github.com/ArnoldSmith86/virtualtabletop project for the real thing!